About 466 million people in the world have hearing loss. How does this happen?

 5. Auditory Neuropathy Spectrum Disorder (ANSD)

-Auditory neuropathy spectrum disorder is a different hearing issue that occurs when the hearing organ located in the ear receives sounds normally.
-Still, the signals being sent out of it are disorganized.
+Auditory neuropathy spectrum disorder (ANSD) occurs when the ear’s hearing organ receives normally, but its signals are disorganized.

-In some cases, the sound getting to the inner ear cannot be normally processed.
+In some cases, the sound getting to the inner ear cannot be typically processed.

-Although the actual causes of ANSD are not yet known, certain risk factors have been identified.
+Although the causes of ANSD are not yet known, certain risk factors have been identified.

 They include the following:

-There is no known cure for ANSD, but hearing aids can help the person process sound properly.
+There is no known cure for ANSD, but hearing aids can help patients properly process sound.

 6. Central, Cortical or Auditory Processing Hearing Loss